La Palma – Cumbre Vieja volcano route

 How to get to La Palma

 During the eruption, the airport at Santa Cruz de la Palma was regularly closed due to ash clouds and other volcano-related inconvenience.
 The safest option then was to fly to Tenerife and take the ferry from Los Christianos over to Santa Cruz de la Palma.
-This is also what I did on my Canary Island hopping trip, when I wanted to combine Tenerife, El Hierro and La Palma in one go.
-Now that the eruption is officially over, direct flights to La Palma have resumed again.
+This is also what I did on my first Canary Island hopping trip, when I wanted to combine Tenerife, La Palma and El Hierro in one go.

 Ferry to Santa Cruz de la Palma